Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

   - Setting focus object has been added.
   - Using role name for no type object case has been added.
 - UI Analyzer
-  - Click, Input Text, Disconnect functions have been added.
+  - Click, Input Text, and Disconnect functions have been added.
   - The selected rectangle in screenshot with object item has been added.
   - XPath information feature has been added.
 - Performance Improvement
   - Property registration time has been decreased.
   - Unnecessary memory reallocation and copy have been reduced in the various classes.
-  - The type registration has been optimized.
+  - Type registration has been optimized.
-  - The VisualRenderer has been added to reduce property registration for each visual.
+  - VisualRenderer has been added to reduce property registration for each visual.
   - Loading time for various image format has been decreased.
   - An operation of the font description has been optimized.
   - An unused signal of the StyleManager has been disconnected with Controls.